karlchris/data-engineering/docs/data-ingestion/push-pull/README.md

     This simplified example demonstrates how the server and client interact.

+!!! danger

+    This example is compatible to run only on `Linux`

 1. Download the `websocat` package with the following commands.

 ```bash